Laramie man survives World War II kamikaze attack

 Dale St. John’s account lists four kamikaze hits on the U.S. Mahan, while the official U.S. Navy report lists only three.
 The discrepancy is entirely understandable given the chaos that engulfed Dale and the intervening years between the event and when Dale gave his firsthand account.
 Dale’s written account is courtesy of his widow, Germaine St. John.
 Dale came to Laramie in 1956.
 He had a 60-year career in Laramie starting as a businessman, then as a school principal, realtor and “color commentator” on two different scenic railroads.

-By Kim VIner
+By Kim Viner

 Source: Photo courtesy of Germaine St. John